 The possibility to access gender affirming care is very different in different countries.
 In Sweden, gender assessment and gender affirming care is a part of the public healthcare.
 In order to make sure that people get the right care, there are carefully conducted assessments, especially for people under 18.
 It’s important to understand that the Swedish trans care differs from for example American trans care, and that you therefore cannot apply American criticism or research on Sweden.

-In Sweden we conduct a so called gender assessment with teams within specialist psychiatry at many university hospitals around the country.
-The queues to the assessment teams is often year-long, especially for people under 18.
-The assessment process for people under 18 takes many years to complete, for adults it’s often shorter.
-The assessment is done to find out if a person suffers from gender dysphoria and if gender affirming care is right for the person in question.
-Just like in other assessments the teams investigate if there’s mental ill-health or other health problems that warrant treatment instead of, or before, gender affirming treatment is started.
+In Sweden, we conduct a so-called gender assessment with teams within specialist psychiatry at many university hospitals around the country.
+The queues to the assessment teams are often year-long, especially for people under 18.
+The assessment process for people under 18 takes many years to complete, for adults, it’s shorter.
+The assessment is done to find out if a person suffers from gender dysphoria and if gender-affirming care is right for the person in question.
+Just like in other assessments the teams investigate if there’s mental ill-health or other health problems that warrant treatment instead of, or before, gender-affirming treatment is started.

 Just like in other assessments in psychiatry, a gender assessment is based on dialogue and standardised tests (most often in the form of forms that the care recipient fills out).
 The psychosocial assessment is an important part of the process.
 Here, the care recipient and the counselor map out the care recipient’s social network and what important people they have around them.
 In the gender assessments of children the child’s next of kin are involved.
 Not everybody who are diagnosed with gender dysphoria wants gender affirming treatment, but many people need some form of gender affirming treatment to lessen gender dysphoria.

 What type of gender affirming treatment can be given to children and youth?